 The Natural History branch is located on Merrion Street, just an 8-minute walk from the Archaeology branch.
 It is also known as the Dead Zoo and boasts over 10,000 different specimens on display.

-Whether you choose to visit just one of these spectacular sites, all offer fun adventures for everyone.
-Admission to the National Museum of Ireland sites are free, but be sure to book online for a time and ticket.
+Whether you choose to visit just one of these spectacular sites, they all offer fun adventures for everyone.
+Admission to the National Museum of Ireland sites is free, but be sure to book online for a time and ticket.
+If you’re doing a 10 day trip around Ireland, you’ll like stopping here during this cold time of year.

 6. Visit the National Gallery of Ireland